HomeOnMars/projektoOmnijo/OmniCentro.md

   and that the current prime minister functions more like a figure head.
   But I am fairly confident that
   <span style="color:Silver">Serena</span>'s heart is in the good place.
-  Just look at how much improvements to every citizen's lives have been achieved in the past 6 months!
+  Just look at how much improvements have been achieved in the past 6 months to the lives of everyone who chose to stay!
   I would say we are a *Benevolent Dictatorship*."
   <br>...<br>
   <span style="color:Silver">Reĝino Serena de Omnijo</span>:
-  "I know many people outside our beloved island considered us fallen into a *Totalitarian Regime*, and I totally agree with them!
+  "I know many people outside our beloved island considered us fallen into a *Totalitarian Regime*... and I agree!
   Like, just yesterday I was starting to implement this new universal basic income thing for everyone on the island- Sorry for drop the news here, but now ya know,